aakacenoks/drain/README.md

 Local address: `0.0.0.0:5004`

-`GET /api/status/` - Get current device status
+`GET /api/status/` - Get current status for all hubs and ports

+`GET /api/status/<string:udid>` - Get particular device status

-`POST /api/connect/` - Connect all devices.
-Or connect individual device by passing it's udid in payload `{"device": "xxx"}`
+`POST /api/connect/` - Connect all devices

+`POST /api/connect/<string:udid>` Connect individual device by UDID`

-`POST /api/disconnect/` - Disconnect individual device by passing it's udid in payload `{"device": "xxx"}`
+`POST /api/disconnect/<string:udid>` - Disconnect individual device by UDID`

 `POST /api/cycle/` - Put devices in charging cycle mode (charge to 80%, drain to 30%)

+`GET /api/search/<string:udid>` - Find and get on which hub and port the given device is connected (Cycle mode only)

 ## Add devices
 List of test devices is defined in file `devices.yaml`